SaeedulHaque/Interview-Preparation/OOP/README.md

 - Your cake might have 2 cups of sugar, while another cake has 1 cup.

 - Your cake’s frosting might be chocolate, another’s vanilla.

+- Class variables are ingredients or settings shared by all cakes made from the recipe.

+- For example, maybe all cakes use the same brand of flour or the oven temperature is fixed for every cake.

+- If the recipe says “Bake at 350°F,” that’s a class variable — same for every cake.

 ```python
 class Car: